Sports and recreation in Bermuda: Basketball

+Pickleball

+Founded in October 2022, the Pickleball Association of Bermuda (PAB) was recognized as Bermuda's national governing body for the sport of pickleball in March 2023.
+In November 2024, the PAB hosted its inaugural Bermuda National Pickleball Championships at the W.E.R.
+Joell Tennis Stadium near Hamilton.

 Squash

 Squash has seen a surge in popularity since the squash world championships were held on the island in 2017.
 Additionally, junior squash has flourished on the island with many junior Bermudian squash players applying their trade overseas in top squash organisations.
 At the Caribbean Area Squash Championships, Bermuda tends to place well fending off countries such as Jamaica and Guyana that are many times the countries respective population size.